 Our Second Home is One of Our Best Investments

-A few weeks ago, Mitch Wasterlain, CEO of CAPFUNDR, asked and answered a question many physicians will ask.
+Not long ago, Mitch Wasterlain, CEO of CAPFUNDR, asked and answered a question many physicians will ask.
 Is a second home a good real estate investment?
 While there are many individual factors to consider, the math points to a second home being less than ideal as a pure investment.

 Today, I’d like to share the story of our second home, and why, for us, it has been a fantastic investment.